The Halfway Report Card – the best actor performances of 2020 so far

 Vince Vaughn, Arkansas

 might ’90s to Paradise.
-The main reason to see this film is how Vaughn’s character gets a wider look, and you completely forget it’s the man you’ve loved in Wedding Crashers, Old School, and Dodgeball.
-As the film flashes back to his days as a pawnshop owner who takes it upon himself to become the mysterious Frog, the tall, gangly comedic actor is almost gone, and the brooding actor morphs in the smart, ruthless Dixie’s drug kingpin.
+The main reason to see this film is how Vaughn’s character gets a broader look, and you completely forget it’s the man you’ve loved in Wedding Crashers, Old School, and Dodgeball.
+As the film flashes back to his days as a pawnshop owner who takes it upon himself to become the mysterious Frog, the tall, gangly comedic actor is almost gone, and the brooding actor morphs into the intelligent, ruthless Dixie’s drug kingpin.
 It’s a story I wish the film centered around, using Vaughn’s character throughout the film, folding in the flashbacks, with the newcomers more as supporting players.

 We are fast becoming the number one independent website for streaming coverage.
 Please support Ready Steady Cut today.
 Secure its future — we need you!